-Discover the Scale-up endorsement route for UK visas, designed for entrepreneurs with a proven track record of business growth and job creation.
-This guide provides an overview of the eligibility criteria, the process of obtaining an endorsement, and the responsibilities of endorsing bodies for this particular visa route.
+Discover the UK Scale-up visa endorsement route designed for entrepreneurs with a proven track record of business growth and job creation.
+This guide provides an overview of the eligibility criteria, the process of obtaining an endorsement, and the responsibilities of endorsing bodies for UK Scale-up route.

 Table of Contents